I found support and wellbeing through my community

 Shortly after making this move, I lost my closest friend to skin cancer and experienced a decline in my mental health, leading to depression and anorexia.
 At the age of 18, my depression had become so unbearable that I attempted to take my own life.

-I realised at this point that I had “hit rock bottom” and needed help with my mental health so I reached out to get therapy.
-During the years after leaving college, I was diagnosed with Asperger’s Syndrome alongside clinical depression, severe anxiety and cyclothymia (which has many similarities to bi-polar).
+I realised at this point that I had hit rock bottom and needed help with my mental health so I reached out to get therapy.
+During the years after leaving college, I was diagnosed with Asperger’s Syndrome alongside depression, severe anxiety and cyclothymia (which has many similarities to bi-polar).

 Finding my own space

-I now live in my own flat and have been volunteering at Platfform [formerly Gofal] since 2018 and it’s a role which I love.
+I now live in my own flat and have been volunteering at Platfform since 2018 and it’s a role which I love.
 I hope I will be with Platfform until I retire.

 Embracing community support

-I regularly attend the weekly food co-op at Gofal’s Blackwood office as it’s a great place for people to talk.
-It’s brilliant community that are always there to support each other and meet up for a chat when anyone needs it.
+I regularly attend the weekly food co-op at Platfform’s Blackwood office as it’s a great place for people to talk.
+It’s a brilliant community that are always there to support each other and meet up for a chat when anyone needs it.

 I recently started helping out at a gardening project – which is still a surprise to me as I didn’t think I would enjoy it until I started it!